scipy-india/.github/CODE_OF_CONDUCT.md

 If you would like to report a violation, please do so by contacting the SciPy India team or through our [anonymous reporting form](TODO: link to reporting form here) .
 Please do not hesitate to report any behaviour that you believe violates the Code of Conduct, even if you are unsure whether it constitutes one.

-When reporting, please provide as much detail as possible, including:

-- A description of the incident
-- The names of any individuals involved
-- The date and time of the incident
-- Any witnesses or evidence (e.g., screenshots, links)
-- Your contact information (should you wish to be contacted for following up)

 ## Enforcement

 A dedicated team will review all reports and take appropriate action, which may include warnings, temporary or permanent bans from community spaces, or other measures deemed necessary to ensure a safe and welcoming environment for all participants.